 CASE-E: A second generation EVA-foam kids' iPad case

-Following the success of their EVA-iPad case "iGuy", Speck followed up with Case-E, the goal being to provide a unique take on backwards-compatible iPad cases for kids.
+Following the success of their EVA-iPad case "iGuy", Speck followed up with making a second generation of that product.
+The goal was to provide a unique take on backwards-compatible lightweight EVA foam iPad case for kids.

 Ideation + Research